 To find a Bitcoin ATM near you that has low fees and good customer service, you can use a search engine like Google to search for "Crypto Dispensers Bitcoin ATM near me with low fees" or "Crypto Dispensers Bitcoin ATM near me with good customer service."
 This will bring up a list of our nearby locations along with their fees and customer ratings.
-If you can't find one of our Bitcoin ATMs near you, sign up for a CDReload account and deposit cash at any of our retail stores nationwide.
-We have over 16k locations where you can deposit cash to your account so you'll be sure to find one close to you.
+If you can't find one of our Bitcoin ATMs near you, sign up for a CDReload account and deposit cash at any of our partner retail stores nationwide.
+There are thousands of locations where you can deposit cash to your account so you'll be sure to find one close to you.

 When you purchase Bitcoin from one of our Bitcoin ATMs, the Bitcoin has to be sent to you on the Bitcoin network called the blockchain.
 Depending on the wallet you are using the wallet may require 3-6 confirmations before the Bitcoin is actually deposited in your wallet and spendable.
 Each confirmation typically takes 10 minutes.
 This means it can take up to an hour or more for your Bitcoin to be deposited in your wallet after purchasing Bitcoin from one of our ATMs.